agherard/oracle-hospitality-rna-bootcamp/working-with-data-visualisation.md

 ![alt text](images/select-dv-sa.png "Select Subject Areas")

 4. Select the following fields and add them to the table layout on the visualization as shown.
-The default visualization should be table, but if needed you can select the drop down to choose it.
+The default visualization should be a table, but if needed you can select the drop down to choose it.

 ![alt text](images/select-fields.png "Select Fields to add to table layout")